AdilShamim8/GPT-2-Rebuild-nanoGPT/README.md

 # GPT-2 Rebuild nanoGPT

-A step-by-step implementation of nanoGPT inspired by Andrej Karpathy's Neural Networks: Zero To Hero lecture series.
+A beginner-friendly implementation of a GPT-2 style model, based on Andrej Karpathy's ["Neural Networks: Zero To Hero"](https://karpathy.ai/zero-to-hero.html) lecture series.
+This repository follows the nanoGPT implementation demonstrated in [this YouTube lecture](https://youtu.be/kCc8FmEb1nY?feature=shared).

+## 📚 Overview

+This project aims to rebuild the nanoGPT architecture from scratch, providing a clear, educational implementation of the key concepts behind transformer-based language models.
+Following Karpathy's approach, we start simple and incrementally build toward a functioning GPT-2 style model.

-## Introduction
+## 🧠 Repository Contents

-This repository contains my implementation of nanoGPT following Andrej Karpathy's excellent [lecture](https://youtu.be/kCc8FmEb1nY?feature=shared).
-The goal is to provide a clear, educational walkthrough of building a GPT-2 style language model from scratch, making the concepts accessible to beginners and enthusiasts alike.

-By following this repository, you'll gain hands-on experience with:
-- Transformer architecture implementation
-- Training language models
+- `bigram.py`: Simple bigram language model implementation
-- Text generation using GPT-2 style models
-- PyTorch fundamentals in a practical context

-## Project Overview

-This project is a direct adaptation of [@karpathy/ng-video-lecture](https://github.com/karpathy/ng-video-lecture), aiming to reproduce the code created during the Neural Networks: Zero To Hero video series.
-The implementation focuses on clarity and educational value rather than production-ready performance.
+- `gpt.py`: Full GPT model implementation with transformer architecture
+- `gpt_dev.ipynb`: Interactive notebook for development and experimentation
+- `input.txt`: Sample text for training the model
+- `more.txt`: Additional text data for experimentation

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites

-- Python 3.6+
+- Python 3.8+
 - PyTorch 1.0+
 - NumPy
-- Additional dependencies in `requirements.txt`

 ### Installation